Milksoplimit/CSCI_455_Project_1/README.md

 ## INSTRUCTIONS
 To run this project, you must import it into an IDE and build it.
 Then you need to start the server by running Server.java.
-On initial startup the server will check for the serialized file containing all the events and if it doesn't exist the server will create it and save it.
+On initial startup, the server will check for the serialized file containing all the events and if it doesn't exist the server will create it and save it.
+The server must be running before the client tries to connect otherwise, the client will crash.
 ![Server Initialization](image.png)

 Now the server will wait for a connection from a client.
 To run a client, go into Client.java and run.
 Upon startup enter 'y' to run the client.
 Enter the IP address of the server (or nothing for a local instance) then enter what you want to do according to the menu options.